How Did We Let It Come to This?

 These two toddlers have been cheered and crowd-surfed all the way to the top.
 Still, any sign of soul-searching from all those who participated or enabled it (which is most of us) is totally absent.

-So, what if we ask ourselves some inconvenient questions?
+So, what if we face some inconvenient truths?

-This fun nerd wanting to colonise Mars, forces his employees to work themselves to death, calls them f— idiots and fires them at a whim.
+This fun nerd planning to colonise Mars forces his employees to work themselves to death, calls them f— idiots and fires them at a whim.
 We didn’t want to listen to that.
 Musk was the good guy because that is what we wanted him to be.

-The peak of this unbridled adoration came from a man who should know better: Richard Dawkins, who tweeted the following after Musk had bounced around on a stage at one of the Orange’s rallies.
+The peak of this unbridled adoration came from a man who should know better: Richard Dawkins, who tweeted the following after Musk had bounced around on a stage at one of the Orange Man’s rallies.

 “Highly intelligent.
 The welfare of the world at heart.”
 My respect for Dawkins collapsed like the dinosaurs under the Yucatán asteroid.
 And it has far from recovered.
 How can a scientist, a champion of reason and critical thinking, be so deceived?